-In this Azure article, we will discuss, the easiest approach to create a Function App in Azure using Azure Portal.
+This Azure article will discuss the easiest approach to creating a Function App in Azure using Azure Portal.

 Table of Contents